melihxz/holocompute/README.md

 A distributed memory + compute virtualization layer that turns a set of heterogeneous devices into one logical "personal supercomputer."

-## Repository

-This repository has moved to [github.com/melihxz/holocompute](https://github.com/melihxz/holocompute).

 ## Features

 - **Unified memory**: Expose a large, cluster-wide virtual memory space